mad-lab-fau/tpcp/paper/paper.md

 cross-validation, as well as extensive experience in the programming language of choice to design and implement an algorithm interface.

-The second example is a comparison of stride detection algorithms based on IMU data recently published in [@Roth2021a].
+The second example is a comparison of stride detection algorithms based on IMU data recently published by Roth et al.
+[@Roth2021a].
 The authors compared a custom Hidden Markov Model implemented using [`pomegranate`](https://pomegranate.readthedocs.io/en/latest/) [@Schreiber2017] with an implementation of a template matching algorithm based on [@Barth2013].